doctor-rutvik14/CssDrawing-star/README.md

     ○ Notice how the borders are intersecting each other at a particular angles.

     ○ Now, reducing to zero width and zero height.
-We'll get such kinda shape
+We'll get such kind off shape

 ![](https://raw.githubusercontent.com/doctor-rutvik14/CssDrawing-star/master/Images/pic2.jpg)